 The Thistle Suite is a unit for intensive therapy, so we must make sure that patients are happy to engage in the rehab process before admission to the ward is agreed.

-What happens on admission
+What Happens on Admission

 On arrival, patients receive an admission pack that contains general information about the unit.
 They also receive a rehabilitation folder with a goal setting/‘getting to know you’ document.
 Patients are asked to fill in any relevant information about their background and preferences which help direct the person-centered rehab journey.
 During the first two weeks, the team set realistic therapy goals with patients which are then recorded in the rehabilitation folder.